moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Choose and post office hours.
 - [Instructor] Send introductory email to the students.
 - [Instructor] Select students and a TA for each team.
+- [Instructor] Make sure all students have taken EME 50.
 - [Lead TA] Get design supplies for the needs and specifications studio activity for next week.
 - [Lead TA] Make sure the design studio is stocked with markers, erasers, etc.